 Challenging Breathalyzer Results to Suppress Evidence

-An attorney can definitely challenge breathalyzer results in Court, and there are a couple of ways to do that.
-An attorney can challenge the results and challenge them as erroneous by pointing to other evidence that is inconsistent with what that machine says.
+An Attorney in West Palm Beach can definitely challenge breathalyzer results in Court, and there are a couple of ways to do that.
+An Attorney can challenge the results and challenge them as erroneous by pointing to other evidence that is inconsistent with what that machine says.
 If there was a mistake made in the administration of the test, where a person’s rights were infringed upon, for instance, they asked for a blood test and they were not given one or were not given reasonable assistance to get one, then the government does not have the right to use the breath test results and they will be suppressed.